 While they don’t have a Digital Nomad Visa, it’s not part of the Schengen zone, so you can hang out there for 90 days and max out that visa, while you wait to get back into the Schengen zone.

 Wherever your travels take you for whatever reason, Bulgaria has a little something for everyone.
 Inland you have more precipitation and gorgeous mountains.
 But along the coastal regions you have drier climates.
 The bordering countries of Turkey, Greece, Macedonia, Serbia, and Romania all have exquisite cultural and experiential offerings.
-Bulgaria is a very central place to access other countries.
+Bulgaria for Digital Nomads is a great central place to base yourself to access the rest of the EU countries.

 Click here to schedule a consultation on how you can protect your assets from overreaching governments, or here to become a member of our Insider program where you are eligible for free consultations, deep discounts on corporate and trust services, plus a wealth of information on internationalizing your business, wealth and life.